ArcanaFramework/arcana/docs/source/design_analyses.rst

-are described in detail in the :ref:`column_param_specs`, :ref:`pipeline_constructors` and :ref:`analysis_outputs` sections, while more advanced concepts involved in extending existing classes and merging multiple classes into large analsyes are covered in :ref:`inheritance` and :ref:`subanalyses` sections respectively.
+are described in detail in the :ref:`column_param_specs`, :ref:`pipeline_constructors` and :ref:`analysis_outputs` sections, while more advanced concepts involved in extending existing classes and merging multiple classes into large analsyes are covered in the :ref:`inheritance` and :ref:`subanalyses` sections respectively.
+Finally, a comprehensive example displaying all potential features is given in :ref:`comprehensive_example`.

 .. _column_param_specs: